mevanmanilka83/pexels/README.md

 Everything runs locally on your machine.
 Your session token is stored in your browser.
 The backend only talks to Replicate to generate images, and nothing is persisted beyond an in-memory/SQLite user store for auth.

-## Features

-- Email/password signup and login (JWT-based)
-- Prompt-based image generation using Replicate
-- Aspect ratio presets and custom dimensions
-- Single-image output with inline preview and download
-- Local dev server for both frontend and backend

 ## Requirements